 351. Research in Industrial Journalism.
-2 to 5 credits; I and II.
-Mr.
+Credit to be arranged; I and

-Rogers.
+II.
+Mr. Rogers.

 Several courses embodying creative literary work or detailed research in specialized journalism are arranged to meet the specific needs and desires of the individual graduate students.